top of page

 2. Valuation: Assigning a monetary value to the asset, often its purchase price or fair market value.

-3. Amortization Schedule: Determining the useful life of the asset and spreading the cost over this period.
+3. Amortisation Schedule: Determining the useful life of the asset and spreading the cost over this period.
 The useful life is either dictated by tax laws or estimated based on the asset's expected duration of economic benefit.

 4. Tax Deduction Calculation: Each fiscal year, a portion of the asset's value is deducted from taxable income, thus lowering the tax liability.